WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 • The policies and procedures adopted by the governing body are fully implemented, and followed by all staff

-• The Head Teacher will ensure all staff have access to and read and understand the requirements placed on them through:- the Whole School Child Protection Policy; the staff behaviour/conduct policy; NCC HR Staff Behaviour Policy also known as the Code of Conduct; DfE Keeping Children Safe in Education guidance 2018, Part One, as a minimum.
+• The Head Teacher will ensure all staff have access to and read and understand the requirements placed on them through:- the Whole School Child Protection Policy; the staff behaviour/conduct policy; NCC HR Staff Behaviour Policy also known as the Code of Conduct

-• The Head Teacher will ensure there are mechanisms in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of Keeping Children Safe in Education 2016
+• The Head Teacher will ensure there are mechanisms in place to assist staff to fully understand and discharge their role and responsibilities as set out in Part One of Keeping Children Safe in Education 2019

-• Where there is an allegation made against a member of staff (either paid or unpaid) that meets the criteria for a referral to the LADO, then the Head Teacher or Principal will discuss the allegation immediately with the LADO (within 24 hours) and ensure that cases are managed as per Part Four of KCSiE (2018).
-If the allegation is against the Head Teacher/Principal then the Governing Body/Chair of the Management Committee/Proprietor will manage the allegation – see below.
+• Where there is an allegation made against a member of staff (either paid or unpaid) that meets the criteria for a referral to the LADO, then the Head Teacher will discuss the allegation immediately with the LADO (within 24 hours) and ensure that cases are managed as per Part Four of KCSIE (2019).
+If the allegation is against the Head Teacher then the Chair of the Governing Body will manage the allegation – see below.

 The governing body will be collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school’s ethos and reflected in the school’s day to day safeguarding practices by:

 • Ensuring there is an individual member of the governing body to take leadership responsibility for safeguarding and champion child protection issues in the school.

 • Ensuring that the school has effective policies and procedures in line with statutory guidance (Working Together to Safeguard Children 2019) as well as with local NSCP guidance and monitor the school’s compliance with them.